kotalaraghava/END-2.0---school-of-ai/session_3/readme.md

 ## combined two inputs :

-took a argmax of image output
+took a argmax of image output and stacked with random input number and passed onto further feed forward layers.

 ## evaluating results :